The rates calculator has been developed to provide residential ratepayers with an estimate of how their rates will change following:

 How much Ordinary Rates (less Domestic Waste Management charge) will go up or down due to harmonisation is largely dependent on the value of land.

-This means that former Gosford ratepayers have been paying significantly less in rates than former Wyong ratepayers with the same land value.
+This means that former Gosford City Council ratepayers have been paying significantly less in rates than former Wyong Shire Council ratepayers with the same land value.
+This imbalance will be corrected from 1 July 2021 with rates harmonisation.

-However these are just average rate figures and some rates in Wyong LGA will still go up with rates harmonisation, particularly those on the current minimum rate in Wyong LGA which will be harmonised to $565.
-For the approximately 3,600 ratepayers in the former Wyong LGA, mostly unit owners, who currently pay the minimum of $300 a year in Ordinary Rates, it means this will go up to $565.
-In Gosford LGA those who currently pay the minimum of $554 will see this increase to $565.
+It is important to note that the above figures are averages and some rates in Wyong Shire Council will still go up with rates harmonisation, particularly those on the current minimum rate which will be harmonised to $565.
+For approximately 3,600 ratepayers in the former Wyong Shire Council, mostly unit owners, the minimum Ordinary Rates payment will increase from $300 to $565 a year.
+In the former Gosford City Council those who paid the minimum of $554 will see this increase to $565.

 The harmonised minimum rate of $565 for the Central Coast is set annually by IPART and is the maximum that a Council can charge.
 This equates to $10.87 per week for the services which Council provides to the community from rates.